allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 * Presentation delay – presenting new frame by the browser (render, paint, compositing)

 Where can you look for improvements?
 First of all, in phase one and two.
-1. **Input delay** phase – the interaction can happen at any time during the user's visit.
+1. **Input delay** phase – the interaction can happen at any time during the user’s visit.
 The main thread in the browser may be busy this time because of some already ongoing task.
 It is the situation that can increase the time of this phase.
 Blocked main thread = longer time to call the event callback.
 <img src="/img/articles/2024-04-23-INP-new-core-web-vitals/inp-scheme-input-delay.png" alt="" class="small-image"/>